MCTCP/TerrainControl/COMPILING.md

 ## IntelliJ
 First, we need a decompiled version of Minecraft, this makes it much easier to create mods.
-Run `./gradlew setupDecompWorkspace` in the TerrainControl directory.
-You will need to rerun this command every time the Forge version TerrainControl is built against changes.
+Run `./gradlew setupDecompWorkspace` in the OpenTerrainGenerator directory.
+You will need to rerun this command every time the Forge version OpenTerrainGenerator is built against changes.

 Now import the project as a Gradle project into IntelliJ.

-To launch the Forge client version of TerrainControl from your IDE, click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
+To launch the Forge client version of OpenTerrainGenerator from your IDE, click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
 Choose a name, use `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` as the main class and select `forge` for the option `Use classpath of module`.